Telephone

 Tel: 0300 365 2500

-The Dog Aid Society are only able to rehome dogs in Scotland.
+Dog Aid Scotland are only able to rehome dogs in Scotland.

 If you reside in England, Wales or Ireland, we are unable to accept your application for rehoming.